artefactual/atom-docs/user-manual/add-edit-content/donors.rst

-"*An individual or organization who gives property or money to another without reciprocal compensation,*" adding that in many instances, "*individuals who donate collections are not the provenance of the collection.*" This implies that a donor is not nessarily the :term:`creator` of the materials being donated to a :term:`repository` - rather, they are the last legal custodian of the records before they are passed to a :term:`repository` for long-term preservation.
+"*An individual or organization who gives property or money to another without reciprocal compensation,*" adding that in many instances, "*individuals who donate collections are not the provenance of the collection.*" This implies that a donor is not necessarily the :term:`creator` of the materials being donated to a :term:`repository` - rather, they are the last legal custodian of the records before they are passed to a :term:`repository` for long-term preservation.

-In AtoM, donor records can be used more generically than the SAA Glossary defintion - they can be used to manage records of all individuals who supply records and other materials to a repository, whether freely or with the expectation of compensation.
+In AtoM, donor records can be used more generically than the SAA Glossary definition - they can be used to manage records of all individuals who supply records and other materials to a repository, whether freely or with the expectation of compensation.
 Donor records are a way to maintain a record of the provenance of :ref:`accessions <accession-records>`, so that donors can be